Windings of prime geodesics: Discussion of Results and Structure of the Paper

-For $r=0$ and a multiplier system $\chi$ that is trivial at $r=0$, we recover the usual prime geodesic theorem; see, e.g., \cite[Theorem 1.5]{Iwaniec}.
-The proof of \thmref{Thm2} follows a routine application of Selberg's trace formula for arbitrary real weight as treated by Hejhal \cite{HejhalVol2}.
-To keep track of the dependence of the error term on $(\chi,r)$ we derive in \secref{sec:Weyl} upper bound estimates for the two spectral terms appearing in Weyl's law, which may be of independent interest; see \thmref{thmFvE}.
+where $s_0(\chi,r)\geq s_1(\chi,r) \geq \dots\geq s_{k}(\chi,r)>\tfrac12$ are the spectral eigenparameters determined by the small eigenvalues $\lambda_j(\chi,r)=s_j(\chi,r)(1-s_j(\chi,r))$ of the weight $r$ Laplacian $\Delta_r$, and $L(\chi,r)$ is defined by Equation \ref{L}. \end{theorem} For $r=0$ and a multiplier system $\chi$ that is trivial at $r=0$, we recover the usual prime geodesic theorem; see, e.g., \cite[Theorem 1.5]{Iwaniec}.
+The proof of Theorem \ref{Thm2} follows a routine application of Selberg's trace formula for arbitrary real weight as treated by Hejhal \cite{HejhalVol2}.
+To keep track of the dependence of the error term on $(\chi,r)$ we derive in Section \ref{sec:Weyl} upper bound estimates for the two spectral terms appearing in Weyl's law, which may be of independent interest; see Theorem \ref{thmFvE}.

-With \thmref{Thm2} in hand, we now review the strategy of Sarnak \cite{Sarnak2010} adapted to our setting.
-By construction, the winding number $\zeta(C)$ in \thmref{Thm1b} determines the multiplier systems $ \chi(\g) = e^{i\pi r\,\zeta(\g)}, $ $r\in\R$.
-Fix $n\in\Z$.
-To pick up all prime geodesics $C\in\Pi(T)$ with $\zeta(C)=n$ windings, we will want to integrate \eqref{tpgt-intro} as follows:
+With Theorem \ref{Thm2} in hand, we now review the strategy of Sarnak \cite{Sarnak2010} adapted to our setting.
+By construction, the winding number $\zeta(C)$ in Theorem \ref{Thm1b} defines a continuous family $(\chi_r)_{r\in\R}$ of multiplier systems via $ \chi_r(\g) = e^{i\pi r\,\zeta(\g)}. $ Fix $n\in\Z$.
+To pick up all prime geodesics $C\in\Pi(T)$ with $\zeta(C)=n$ windings, we will want to integrate (\ref{tpgt-intro}) as follows:

 There are two obstacles to carry out this strategy in our setting.
-The first obstacle is that we don't {\em a priori} understand how the eigenparameters $s_j(\chi,r)$ vary as a function of $r$.
-In \secref{sec:stab} we prove the existence of a small interval $|r|\leq \delta$ in which the bottom eigenparameter $s_0(\chi,r)$ has multiplicity 1; see \cororef{conclu}.
-Observe that the width of this interval is reflected in the growth exponent of the error term in \thmref{Thm1}.
+The first obstacle is that we don't {\em a priori} understand how the eigenparameters $s_j(\chi,r)$ vary as functions of $r$.
+In Section \ref{sec:stab} we prove the existence of a small interval $|r|\leq \delta$ in which the bottom eigenparameter $s_0(\chi,r)$ has multiplicity 1; see Corollary\ref{conclu}.
+Observe that the width of this interval is reflected in the growth exponent of the error term in Theorem \ref{Thm1}.
 This result is obtained by studying the counting function for small eigenvalues of $\Delta_r$ under continuous deformation in $r$.
 Our strategy is inspired by the analogue for characters established by Risager \cite{Risager2011} with the addition of a crucial estimate of Jorgenson and Lundelius on the hyperbolic heat trace \cite{JorgensonLundelius1997}.
-Whereas for $\PSL_2(\Z)$, one can rely on a result of Bruggeman, which asserts that the spectrum of $\Delta_r$ has no nontrivial small eigenvalues \cite{Bruggeman1986}, the situation for more general cofinite Fuchsian groups requires the full force of the results derived in \secref{sec:stab}.
+Whereas for $\PSL_2(\Z)$, one can rely on a result of Bruggeman asserting that the spectrum of $\Delta_r$ has no nontrivial small eigenvalues \cite{Bruggeman1986}, the situation for general cofinite Fuchsian groups requires the full force of the results derived in Section \ref{sec:stab}.